 BES Complaints Procedure

-We aim to resolve any problems in a fair and straightforward way and we have put together this Complaints Procedure to outline what you can expect if you raise a complaint with us.
+We aim to resolve any problems in a fair and straightforward way and we have put together the following Complaints Procedure to outline what you can expect if you raise a complaint with us.
 This procedure is designed to ensure complaints are handled in the most efficient way and to help us deliver consistency in the service we provide.

 How to contact us

 You can choose to contact us in a variety of ways, but we believe the easiest and fastest way to resolve your complaint is by phone.
-If you would to prefer to write to us, you can contact us via email or by post using the details below.

 By phone: 0344 5678 427